Weenie Miller: Coaching career

-Following his stints at Hampden–Sydney and Washington & Lee, Miller moved up to the Division I ranks in 1958, taking a job as head basketball coach of the Virginia Military Institute, situated adjacent to Washington & Lee in Lexington.
+Following his stints at Hampden–Sydney and Washington & Lee, Miller moved up to the Division I ranks in 1958, taking a job as head basketball coach of the Virginia Military Institute, situated adjacent to Washington and Lee in Lexington.
 Although five of his six seasons at VMI were losing seasons, Miller was notable for leading the Keydets to their first Southern Conference tournament championship in 1964.
 In the semifinals of the tournament, VMI upset the nationally ranked Davidson Wildcats, led by Lefty Driesell, by a score of 82–81 at the Charlotte Coliseum.
 Davidson was 22–4 and 9–2 in the SoCon and had beaten the Keydets by 38 points earlier in the year.
 VMI went on to defeat George Washington in the tournament finals, though they were promptly eliminated by the Princeton Tigers in the first round of the NCAA tournament.

 Following the conclusion of the 1963–64 season, Miller resigned from the Institute, and was replaced by his assistant Gary McPherson.